Overview of the IBEP Bull Test

 - If the bull was marketed for slaughter, the price received minus a trucking and selling charge will be credited to the owner.

 - Final income for each bull is testing fees plus sale price (or slaughter price).
-Testing cost for each bull will be subtracted from the income.
-The difference will be sent to the owner, or charged to the owner if costs were greater than income.
+Net for each bull is income minus testing cost for the bull.
+This amount will be sent to the owner, or charged to the owner if costs were greater than income.
 Generally, costs are less than the income unless the bull got sick or was in the sale and did not sell.

 - Owners of bulls remaining at the test station or Springville auction site beyond pickup deadlines will be charged a $50 per head per day feed and yardage fee.